MohdMortz/MohdMortz/ReadMe.md

 # 💫 About Me:
-I'm Mohammad Mortezazadeh<br>I'm working Freelance as a Back-End Web Developer<br>I'm working with Python language and Django web framework
+I'm Mohammad Mortezazadeh<br>I'm working Freelance as a Full Stack Developer<br>I'm working with Python language and Django web framework

 ## 🌐 Socials: